Mt Aso (阿蘇山)

 Public transportation access

-Mt Aso is accessible via a shuttle bus from Mt Aso station.
+Mt Aso is accessible via a shuttle bus from Aso station.
 The first shuttle bus leaves the station at 9:55, so to give you enough time to hike, this is the one you’ll want to aim for.
+Once you arrive at Aso station, there is a ticketing machine where you can buy shuttle bus tickets.

 The last buses back to Aso station are at 15:50 and 16:30 so as long as you are mindful to finish your hike in time for those, you should be good!